-Chocolate Peanut Butter Cups are so delicious and taste better than the store-bought version!
-These are made with dark chocolate and creamy peanut butter.
-They look professional but could not be easier!
+Chocolate Peanut Butter Cups are easy, so delicious, and taste better than the store-bought version!

-The best part about this recipe is that you know you are eating just 5 quality ingredients that are natural.
+The best part about this recipe is that you know you are eating just 5 quality ingredients that are all-natural

 Well, actually the best part is eating them!

-An added bonus is that you don’t need to turn the oven on because you can just use your microwave to melt the chocolate.
-If you want to use a double boiler that’s ok too.
-And, these chocolate peanut butter cups are gluten-free!
-So simple!Jump to Recipe
+An added bonus of this recipe is that you don’t need to turn the oven on because you can just use your microwave to melt the chocolate.
+If you want to use a double-boiler that’s ok too.
+These are just so simple!Jump to Recipe

-There are only 5 ingredients in these chocolate peanut butter cups so make sure you are using the best quality.
-I like to use my Homemade Vanilla Extract in these treats.
+There are only 5 ingredients in these gluten-free Chocolate Peanut Butter Cups so make sure you are using the best quality.
+I like to use my 2-ingredient Homemade Vanilla Extract in these treats.

 The Peanut Butter: